BBVA/apicheck/docs/tools/sensitive-json.md

 [2020-05-08 10:18:01 +0000] [1] [INFO] Starting worker [1]
 ```

+It provides only one entry-point (`/apicheck/sensitive-data`) that can be
-There's only one entry-point: `/apicheck/sensitive-data` and accept HTTP POST method.
+accessed by using the HTTP POST method.

-POST data is a valid APICheck data object.
+POST data must be a valid APICheck data object.

-Example of calling:
+Example:

 ```bash
 $ acurl http://myservice.com > query.json